-DRIVER LICENSES FOR ALL The Wisconsin Farmers Union stands in strong support of the "Drivers License for All" campaign led by Voces de la Frontera.6 Ensuring access to driver's licenses for all individuals, regardless of immigration status, is essential for fostering inclusive communities and supporting Wisconsin's agricultural economy.
+DRIVER LICENSES FOR ALL The Wisconsin Farmers Union stands in strong support of the "Drivers License for All" campaign led by Voces de la Frontera.
+Since 2007 in the State of Wisconsin undocumented immigrants cannot renew or obtain a driver license or state ID.
+The coalition was founded to restore state drivers licenses and IDs for immigrants in Wisconsin and nationally.
+Ensuring access to driver's licenses for all individuals, regardless of immigration status, is essential for fostering inclusive communities and supporting Wisconsin's agricultural economy.
 Many farmers and workers depend on reliable transportation to sustain their livelihoods, and this initiative will enhance public safety while strengthening rural and urban economies alike.
 The Wisconsin Farmers Union is proud to back this effort to promote fairness and dignity for all.
 A generation ago my parents were the immigrants and started our farm.
 For the past couple decades our farm has relied on immigrants to continue what they started.
 Even if Americans started having huge families tomorrow there are simply not enough people to run our farms without immigrants. -- Hans Breitenmoser, Jr. WFU Member Merrill, WI